 Tummy bulges are a common problem many women face, because this is your camel’s hump.
 The lower tummy is where fat is stored for a rainy day.
 Unfortunately, in Malaysia, this rainy day never comes because we’re ‘blessed’ with an abundance of food.
 Since you have a pouch at the lower end of your tummy, the problem can be solved via two methods.
 First, and if the skin is taut with minimal stretch marks and can retract back to good positions, then liposuction is a good choice.
 If your skin still hangs down following liposuction, then it’s best you undergo liposuction in conjunction with a mini tummy tuck.

-I am a 60-year-old who is contemplating a facelift.
+I'm a 60-year-old who's contemplating a facelift.
 According to online articles and news from the grapevine, a facelift is best paired with a neck lift.
 Why is this necessary, and will it cost more?

-I had massive implants put in many years ago, and now I believe them to be too big.
-I would like them removed and replaced with smaller ones, but I’m afraid that the skin has stretched.
-Will you be able to replace my implants with smaller ones without having to conduct a lift, too?
+I had massive implants put in years ago, and now I believe they're too big.
+I would like them removed and replaced with smaller ones, but I’m afraid the skin has stretched.
+Will you be able to replace my implants with smaller ones without conducting a lift, too?

-I am 28-year-old professional who wants a nose job.
+I'm a 28-year-old professional who wants a nose job.
 Although my nose has a high bridge with a good tip, it’s also very bulbous in the middle.
-If I do decide to go ahead with the procedure, what would that entail?
+If I do undergo the procedure, what would that entail?